AMReX-Astro/Microphysics/sphinx_docs/source/integrators.rst

 * ``ForwardEuler``: an explicit first-order forward-Euler method.
 This is meant for testing purposes only.

+* ``QSS``: the quasi-steady-state method of :cite:`mott_qss` (see also :cite:`guidry_qss`).
+This uses a second-order predictor-corrector method, and is designed specifically for handling coupled ODE systems for chemical and nuclear reactions.
+However, this integrator has difficulty near NSE, so we don't recommend its use in production for nuclear astrophysics.

 * ``VODE``: the VODE (:cite:`vode`) integration package.
 We ported this integrator to C++ and removed the non-stiff integration code paths.